 To be admitted to Honours study you must satisfy subject and College of Arts requirements and obtain an average GPA of 14.5 or above in English Literature 2A and 2B in the first sitting, with neither course obtaining a grade below C3.
-English Literature Junior Honours is weighted at 40% and Senior Honours at 60% in the final calculation of the classification of this degree.
+In addition you must also obtain a D3 or above in English Language & Linguistics 1A and 1B.
+Junior Honours is weighted at 40% and Senior Honours at 60% in the final calculation of the classification of this degree.